How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Data Collection

 To properly configure \codefont{minimumTokenCount}, we conducted a preliminary study by experimenting PMD with different parameter values.
 Specifically, we randomly picked 30 pairs of $\langle f, a_i\rangle$.
 Here, $f$ represents a Java file from GitHub referencing a discussion thread, and $a_i$ represents a Java file synthesized from an answer of that thread.
 We tuned \codefont{minimumTokenCount} from 5 to 25, with 5 increments.
 For each parameter setting, we applied PMD to the 30 $\langle f, a_i \rangle$ file pairs for clone detection.
 Then we manually inspected results to see which setting achieves a better trade-off between the number and quality of reported clones.
 For simplicity, if multiple clones are reported for a given file pair, we checked only the first clone pair to assess whether the code has meaningful similarity or just random content overlap.
 With ``\textbf{random/accidental content overlap}'', we mean a few common tokens shared between two totally different statements.
 In this experiment, for each setting, we examined at most 30 clone pairs when PMD reported clones for all file pairs.

 As shown in Table~\ref{tab:param1}, when \codefont{minimumTokenCount} increases, the total number of clone pairs examined decreases.
 This is because when more common tokens are required between clones, PMD reported clones for fewer file pairs.
 Among the manually checked clone pairs, we identified 12 true clone pairs when \codefont{minimumTokenCount} was 5, 10, 15, or 20.
 However, only 10 true clone pairs were identified when the parameter was 25.
-This is understandable because when the parameter becomes larger, fewer clone pairs can satisfy the requirement and some true clones may get missed as a result.
 Finally, we computed the precision rate for PMD by dividing the number of true positives/clones with the total number of clone pairs examined.
-As expected, when the parameter increases, the precision rate increases or remains the same.
+When the parameter increases, the precision rate increases or remains.
 Considering both the total number of true clones revealed and precision rate, we found \codefont{minimumTokenCount=20} to be a better setting than the others.

 We did another experiment to further tune the parameter from 17 to 20 tokens, with 1 increments.
 We wanted to explore a setting that outperforms 20 by achieving a better trade-off between the number of true positives and the precision rate.
 We found 18, 19, and 20 to produce equally good experiment results.
 Therefore, by default, we set \codefont{minimumTokenCount=18}, to retrieve as many true positives as possible while ensuring high precision.
 With this setting, PMD reported clones for 1,526 $\langle f, a_i\rangle$ pairs in our dataset, which pairs are considered as candidates to show answer reuse.